alyptik/cepl/README.md

 to run in C mode linking against libelf and compiling with clang, saving your code to `out.c` on exit.

+When the `-l` flag is passed, the library argument is scanned for symbols which are then added to readline completion.

 #### Command line options:

 	-c, --compiler		Specify alternate compiler